AymanAltairi73/AymanAltairi73/README.md

 <h1 align="center">Hi 👋, I'm Ayman Altairi</h1>

 💫 About Me:
-<br>I'm a Frontend Mobile Developer specializing in mobile application development using the Flutter framework and UI/UX mobile design.
+<br>I'm a FullStack Mobile Developer specializing in mobile application development using the Flutter framework and UI/UX mobile design.
 I also develop full-stack web applications using Laravel and WordPress.

 ---